Python Debug Cheatsheet

 The last line is the exception or root cause in other words.

-Above that is so-called traceback.
+The above is the so-called traceback.
 It traces the source of the exception.
-The error occurs in line #4 divide(1,0) , but the source is in line #2 inside function divide and you see that at the bottom of the traceback.
+The error occurs in line #4 divide(1,0) , but the source is in line #2 inside the function divide and you see that at the bottom of the traceback.

 Print Exception